 During or following a course of treatment with ciprofloxacin bacteria that demonstrate resistance to ciprofloxacin may be isolated, with or without a clinically apparent superinfection.
-There may be a particular risk of selecting for ciprofloxacin resistant bacteria during extended durations of treatment and when treating nosocomial infections and/or infections caused by Staphylococcus and Pseudominas species.
+There may be a particular risk of selecting for ciprofloxacin resistant bacteria during extended durations of treatment and when treating nosocomial infections and/or infections caused by Starbylococcus and Pseudomines appaies by Staphylococcus and Pseudominas species.